wallace-js/wallace/README.md

 npx create-wallace-app
 ```

-There is no tutorial yet, but its so simple you can figure it out from the tool tips.
 Read the cheat sheet by hovering over `"wallace"`:

 ```tsx
 import { mount } from "wallace"
 ```

-There are also examples in [packages/demos](./package/demos).
+There are also examples in the [demos](https://github.com/wallace-js/wallace/tree/master/demos) directory.

 ## Contributions